Dangers

 Rock Fall

-Rock fall happens fast, and is often triggered by heavy rains or long thaws where the rock and soil becomes saturated.
+Rock fall happens fast, and is often triggered by heavy rains or long thaws where the land becomes saturated.
 Off trail approaches on steep terrain increase the chances of rockslides, dislodged boulders, and bouncing pebbles.
 If you spend enough time in the outdoors you will likely encounter all types of rockfall and probably know how to prevent it and what to do if and when it happens.

 Preventing Rock Fall- Traveling on durable surfaces such as established trails or solid rock is an effective way to prevent rock fall.
 When traveling in groups it helps to stay on the same path, give each other space, and point out potential hazards.
 Monitoring local weather conditions and precipitation gauges for recent increases in precipitation levels will help you safely plan your adventure.
 Avoid approaches that have mandatory rock slide gullies especially after a prolonged period of heavy rains.